John Fox (American football)

-John Fox (born February 8, 1955) is an American football coach and former player who is a senior defensive assistant for the Detroit Lions of the National Football League (NFL).
+John Fox (born February 8, 1955) is an American football coach and former player who most recently served as a senior defensive assistant for the Detroit Lions of the National Football League (NFL).
 He was the head coach of the Carolina Panthers (2002–2010), Denver Broncos (2011–2014) and Chicago Bears (2015–2017) of the National Football League (NFL).
 He coached the Panthers to Super Bowl XXXVIII and the Broncos to Super Bowl XLVIII.

 Playing career

-Fox played football at Castle Park High School in Chula Vista, California under local celebrated coaches Gil Warren and Reldon "Bing" Dawson, and Southwestern College also in Chula Vista from 1974–1975, before going to San Diego State, where he played defensive back with future NFL player and head coach Herman Edwards.
+Fox attended Castle Park High School in Chula Vista, California, where he played football under local celebrated coaches Gil Warren and Reldon "Bing" Dawson.
+He played two years at Southwestern College also in Chula Vista from 1974 to 1975 before walking on at San Diego State, where he played defensive back with future NFL player and head coach Herman Edwards.
 Fox received a bachelor's degree in physical education and earned teaching credentials from San Diego State.
 He then proceeded to the NFL as a free agent and signed a two-year contract with the Tampa Bay Buccaneers.
 After that contract was over he retired from the NFL.

+Coaching career

-Early coaching career
+Early years

 Fox was defensive backs coach at U.S. International University.
 Sid Gillman, past head coach of the San Diego Chargers, was the athletic director at the time.
 In 1980, Fox was the defensive backs coach for the Boise State University Broncos when they won the NCAA Division I-AA Football Championship.
 In 1983, Fox was a member of Mike Gottfried's University of Kansas staff, as the secondary coach.
-Fox followed Gottfried to the University of Pittsburgh when Gottfried became Head Coach at Pitt in 1986.
+Fox followed Gottfried to the University of Pittsburgh when Gottfried became head coach at Pitt in 1986.
 Fox was first the Defensive Backs coach and then was promoted to Defensive Coordinator by Gottfried.
 While at Pitt, Fox made some contacts with Pittsburgh Steeler coaches and when Gottfried was let go by Pitt, Fox got his first NFL coaching gig with the Steelers.

-USFL
+USFL career

 Fox began his first professional football coaching stint in the short-lived United States Football League with the Los Angeles Express in 1985.

-NFL
+NFL career

 He entered the NFL in 1989 as the secondary coach of the Pittsburgh Steelers, later also holding this job with the San Diego Chargers.
 Fox was the defensive coordinator for the Los Angeles Raiders and later that of the New York Giants during Super Bowl XXXV, which they lost.